History of Kenny Smith in Timeline

 On September 17, 1996, Kenny Smith signed with the Detroit Pistons.

-On December 18, 1996, Kenny Smith signed with the Orlando Magic, although he was released after just six games.
+On December 18, 1996, Kenny Smith signed with the Orlando Magic, though he was released after just six games.

 1997: NBA Career Ends

-In early 1998, Kenny Smith joined Turner Sports as a studio analyst.
+In early 1998, Kenny Smith joined Turner Sports as a studio analyst for the end of the NBA regular season and the playoffs, working on Inside the NBA.

 In 2001, Kenny Smith covered basketball for the Goodwill Games.